bcaddy/bcaddy.github.io/_posts/2021-posts/2021-11-19-Particle-Debugging-and-MHD-Prep.md

 from various MHD Riemann problems and so researched and wrote a blog post on
 them:
 [MHD Riemann Problems]({% post_url 2021-posts/2021-11-19-MHD-Riemann-Problems %}).
-Next week I plan to use Athena++ to simulate all the Riemann problems then use L/R values that span each wave as my test cases.
+Next I plan to use Athena++ to simulate all the Riemann problems then use L/R values that span each wave as my test cases.
 The extracted HLLD solver, results from Athena++, and analysis notebook can all be found on in my [hydro sandbox](https://github.com/bcaddy/hydro-sandbox/tree/main/Athena-Code).